Skip to main content

 • negative: below 55%.

-The school head may lodge an appeal against the outcome of the performance appraisal to the pedagogical supervision body.
+The school head may appeal against the outcome of the performance appraisal to the pedagogical supervision body.
 Appeals are considered by a team appointed by the pedagogical supervision body, which consists of representatives from the pedagogical supervision body, the school administering body, the school council or (if the school council has not been established) the parents' council and, at the head's request, a teacher-methodological adviser or teacher-consultant, and a representative of the trade union.

 Where the final grade is Negative, the school head is dismissed by the body that has appointed him / her to the position.